 We would like to extend our gratitude to all those who contributed their time, expertise, and valuable insights in the development of this plan.
-Special appreciation goes to the Emali-Sultan Hamud community for their active participation and commitment to shaping their own future.

-We are confident that the Emali-Sultan Hamud Integrated Development Plan will serve as a roadmap for sustainable growth and progress in the years to come.
+Special appreciation goes to the Emali-Sultan roadmap for sustainable growth and progress in the years to come.
 It is our hope that through the implementation of this plan, the Emali-Sultan Hamud area will become a model of inclusive development that other regions can look up to.